-The purpose of the Native American Studies Collection is to develop a research level collection related to the historical and contemporary conditions of Native American and Indigenous groups.
-The goal is to support instruction and research programs of the University as well as provide resources to undergraduates, doctoral students, and faculty whose studies focus on Native American cultures.
+The purpose of the Native American Studies Collection is to develop a research level collection related to the historical and contemporary conditions of Native American and Indigenous peoples.
+The collection also supports instruction and research programs of UCSB, and provides resources to undergraduates, doctoral students, and faculty members.

-The Native American Studies collection materials are primarily located in the Native American Studies section within the Ethnic and Gender Studies Library (EGSL) in the Davidson Library.
+The Native American Studies collection materials are primarily located in the Native American Studies section within the Ethnic and Gender Studies Collections in the UCSB Library.

 The following types of materials are acquired: serials, monographs, audiovisual materials, government publications, and dissertations.
 Reference materials, research monographs, academic journals, and works from Native presses have a high priority in acquisition.
 North American university press titles are received on approval.
 Both scholarly and mainstream works from academic and trade publishers are acquired.

 Reprints are generally not acquired unless augmented, revised, or containing some other new intellectual material.
-Textbooks are not actively selected.
+Textbooks are purchased selectively.

 Electronic format is preferred for anthologies, edited volumes, reference sources, and serials (e.g. journals, magazines, etc.)

 Policy Last Updated: May 2015